codemix/yii2-dockerized/README.md

 always contain all required composer dependencies and use those at runtime.

-### 4.3 How can I update or install new composer packages?
+### 4.3 How can I Update Or Install New Composer Packages?

 To update or install new packages you first need an updated `composer.lock` file.
 Then the next time you issue `docker-compose build` (or manually do `docker build ...`) it will